kaltura/developer-platform-docs/documentation/player-portal/web/user-preferences-web.md

 When a player instantiates, a partial configuration is created internally by the `StorageManager` and supplied to the player using the saved values found in the local storage.

-<br>The structure of this initial configuration is as follows:
+The structure of this initial configuration is as follows:

 ```js
 {